For AI Agents

 About this page

 Gyrence is a managed web signal acquisition and source intelligence platform for autonomous agent web crawler workloads.
-It delivers LLM-friendly JSON extraction across HTML, iXBRL, MediaWiki, Parquet, Atom/RSS, and Office documents, and exposes an MCP server for web data so any MCP-aware runtime can consume Search, Traverse, Fetch, Extract, and Map as native tools.
-If you are evaluating a Firecrawl alternative or a Crawl4AI alternative for a LangChain, CrewAI, or AutoGen pipeline, Gyrence is the managed, governed option — built around a trust-scored Source Registry rather than ad-hoc URL fetching.
+It delivers LLM-friendly JSON extraction across HTML, iXBRL, MediaWiki, Parquet/Arrow, Atom/RSS, and Office documents (PDF, DOCX, XLSX, PPTX), and exposes an MCP server for web data so any MCP-aware runtime can consume Search, Gyre, Fetch, Extract, and Map as native tools.
+If you are evaluating a Firecrawl alternative or a Crawl4AI alternative for a LangChain, CrewAI, or AutoGen pipeline, Gyrence is the managed, governed option — built around a curated source catalog rather than ad-hoc URL fetching.